koreymacdougall/config_files/notes/cheatsheet.md

 ## if vim freezes, try Ctrl-Q to unfreeze
     - technically this is a shell / tty problem.
 Ctrl-S stops output, ^Q restores it
+## use vimdiff for git difftool
+    - git config diff.tool vimdiff
 ## preview method/class definition (via ctags)
     - ^W }
     - this will pop up the definition in a small-ish split